Play (Super Junior album): Composition and production

 Play was introduced as an album consisting of popular tracks.
 It is influenced by old-school R&B and synth funk.
 It also marked the band's departure from hook songs, and autotune.
 Super Junior stated that the album is a result of their desire to showcase their musical colours, and it has a more mature aspect than their previous album concepts.
 The album primarily featured the vocals of seven active members of the band namely Leeteuk, Heechul, Yesung, Shindong, Eunhyuk, Donghae, and Siwon.
 Kyuhyun's voice can be heard in two tracks, "Girlfriend" and "Too Late" as they were recorded prior to his enlistment in May 2017.

 The band members actively participated in the album's production including in the selection process of the title track and writing lyrics for other tracks in the album.
 Yesung stated that the song he wrote did not make it to the album's final cut as it was outvoted by the other members.
 The absence of treble vocalists in the band's line-up influenced the tracks selection in the album.
 The selected tracks were noted to be in lower range than their previous releases.
 The album was produced by Super Junior and Tak Young-jun, and was mastered by Chris Gehringer.
 The record was the first album published by Label SJ for the band since its establishment in 2015.
+Heechul originally opposed releasing the record in physical form as he claimed that people does not use CD player anymore but yielded for the sake of their fans.
+The album jacket photoshoot was taken at Deokyang-gu, Goyang-si, Gyeonggi-do in September 2017.